5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 - Integrating the data into the AppleALC source code and compiling the kext with Xcode
 - Submitting your Layout-ID to the AppleALC github repo via Pull Request

-## I. What makes an AppleALC Layout-ID?
+## I. Files that make up the ALC Layout-ID
-The main components that have to be edited in the AppleALC source code are:
+Creating a Layout-ID requires generating Data and editing various files and compiling the AppleALC kext it in Xcode, mainly:

 - `info.plist` inside of the `PinConfigs.kext` &rarr; Provides macOS with details about the available audio sources of the Codec (Speakers, Mic, Inputs and Outputs)
-- `LayoutXX.xml` file for the used Codec &rarr; Defines the the properties about the used Codec
+- `LayoutXX.xml` &rarr; Defines the properties of the used Codec
 - `PlatformsXX.xml` &rarr; Contains the actual routing of the Codec

 **NOTE**: The `XX` stands for the number of the Layout-ID.
 More about that later.